adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 8\.
 Client Sharing

-Does your client frequent collaborates with external businesses and individuals to create site content?
-You can upsell CMS Client Sharing so that your client can share their website with external collaborator, without needing to create a new account.
-This will both make external collaboration easier, and improve security by eliminating the need to share full access to external collaborators.
+Does your client frequently collaborate with external businesses and individuals to create site content?
+You can upsell CMS Client Sharing so that your client can share their website with external collaborators, without needing to create a new account.
+This will make external collaboration easier, and improve security by eliminating the need to share full access to external collaborators.

 You can learn more about <a target="_blank" rel="noopener" href="/documentation/articles/viewing-your-site-on-a-testing-domain/">Client Sharing with CloudCannon</a> here: